Comment by wongarsu

 It is pretty high effort compared to just sticking the explosives next to the pager's electronics, but I don't think the barrier to entry is actually that high

-Bluestein 3 days ago
+Bluestein a year ago

 > packaging materials off AliExpress to make something that looks visually similar but has lots of space left over for explosives.